abondar24/ServerlessAI/FeedbackFilter/README.md

 ```

 2. Translate - reads posted messages from stream, makes translation and pushes messages to stream for sentiment analysis
+3. Sentient -  detects type of translated feedback.
+If it is negative,mixed neutral or positive with score less than 85%, it is pushed to classifier stream
 ## Build and deploy lambda

 ```